jwh917/j-stock/README.md

        - If you don't have a `db.json` file create one.

        - If you already have it installed, run the server by: `$ json-server --watch db.json`.

+       - Then run `$ npm start`
+        - This will run the app in the development mode.
+          - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

      - Clone the repo